dhardy/mo/syntax/lexical.markdown

 would be passed as a single identifier token, but `[[` would be parsed as two bracket tokens).

 TODO: quotes
+Note: isn't it equivalent to construct quoted sequences in a separate pass before other tokenization?
+This would be simpler to describe.

 TODO: comment start sequences: must not be matched inside quoted literals, so can only be matched before tokenisation if quotes are also matched at this point.
 Makes sense?
 Otherwise, must be based